sverweij/dependency-cruiser/doc/options-reference.md

 - `mode: 'full'` - the default behaviour.
 - `mode: 'shrink-only'` - keeps existing violations, removes fixed violations, but does not add new ones.
-- `mode: 'format'` - rewrites the baseline, but doesn't remove or add anything - only showing the stats.
+- `mode: 'format'` - rewrites the baseline, but doesn't remove or add anything.

 ```javascript
 module.exports = {